Eual11/Random-Bullshit-i-make-to-pass-time/CHIP-8 emulation/README.md

 the hello world of emulation, chip-8 done in a really aweful way

+edit: it is improving now